 The healthy tissues of the body may suffer damage due to an injury, a cut, a disease, tattoo removal, or possibly due to a surgery carried out in the past.
 As a result, fibrous and thick scar tissues replace these damaged healthy tissues to leave the body with a long lasting scar.

 Scars may not be painful in the beginning, if the destruction of healthy tissues accompanies the damage of related nerves.
-However, with regenerating of the nerve endings or due to a prolonged internal disease, they may become painful later on.
+However, with regeneration of the nerve endings or due to a prolonged internal disease, they may become painful later on.
 The severity of the pain will depend mainly on the intensity and location of the initial wound.

 Some of the obvious symptoms of a painful external scar tissue include swelling, itchiness, throbbing redness and sensitivity to touch, etc. Internal scars formed out of a wound, disease or a surgery may also be painful.
 You can sense it with the discomfort in your joints surrounding that scar.
 Some common examples may be spinal or knee scar tissues or those formed due to a facial cosmetic surgery.

 The treatment of scar tissues varies as per their specific type.
+What type of scar will form depends most ly on the persons healing tendency.

 Ice pick scars: The treatment for these vertical, deep, small and narrow scar tissue bands involves cutting them completely.
 But the procedure may leave behind another scar.